DaryaTereshchenko/DaryaTereshchenko/README.md

 - 👋 Hi, I’m Daria (Dasha)
-- 👩🏻‍🎓 Current MSc Sudent at Zurich Uni (taking some cources at ETH too)
+- 👩🏻‍🎓 Current MSc Student at Zurich University (taking some cources at ETH too)
 - 👀 I’m interested in LLMs, Cognitive Science and Speech Processing
 - 📫 How to reach me [LinkedIn](www.linkedin.com/in/dariastetsenko)